ellenbrook/jQuery-scroll-distance-detection/README.md

 navBarHeight
 -------------
-navBarHeight is he height of your navbar plus any boarders, shadows, or any other information that is visible from the outside.
+navBarHeight is the height of your navbar plus any boarders, shadows, or any other information that is visible from the outside.
 For example, a navbar of 50px with a shadow that is 3px lower would be a total of 53px.
 Simple. :-)

 targetID
 --------